xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/cfg_partition.rst

    #.
 Create a partition file
    #.
 Associate the partition file with an xCAT osimage

-The ``nodeset`` command will then insert the contents of this partition file into the generated autinst config file that will be used by the operation system installer.
+The ``nodeset`` command will then insert the contents of this partition file into the generated autoinst config file that will be used by the operation system installer.

 ..
 END_partition_definition_file_Overview